Gurkirat-singh-oye/HUH/README.md

 # Intro
-In an attempt to learn more about git, I have tried to implement some of it's commands with python. what better way to understand something than to make one yourself.
+In an attempt to learn more about git, I am trying to make one myself. what better way to understand something than to make one yourself.

 # Commands
 - init
 - cat-file
+- ls-files

 # Limitations
 - functionality of cat-file is limited

+# Using _HUH_ anywhere in linux
+Add the following line to your "_~/.bashrc_" file:
+- export PATH=$PATH:[here goes the path to _huh_]

 # Heavily influenced by (resources used)
 - [Awesome explanation](https://www.youtube.com/watch?v=fCtZWGhQBvo)